History of Gagauzia: Soviet Union

 During World War II, the Soviet created Moldavian Soviet Socialist Republic was invaded by the forces of Nazi Germany.

-Gagauzian nationalism remained an intellectual movement during the 1980s, but strengthened by the end of the decade, as the Soviet Union began to embrace democratic ideals.
+Gagauz nationalism remained an intellectual movement during the 1980s, but strengthened by the end of the decade, as the Soviet Union began to embrace democratic ideals.
 In 1988, activists from the local intelligentsia aligned with other ethnic minorities to create a movement known as the "Gagauz People".
 A year later, the "Gagauz People" held its first assembly in which a resolution was passed to demand the creation an autonomous territory in southern Moldova, with the city of Comrat as its capital.
-The Gagauzian national movement intensified when the Romanian language was accepted as the official language of the Republic of Moldova in August 1989, replacing Russian, the official language of the USSR.
+The Gagauz national movement intensified when the Romanian language was accepted as the official language of the Republic of Moldova in August 1989, replacing Russian, the official language of the USSR.
 A part of the multi-ethnic population of southern Moldova regarded this decision with concern, precipitating a lack of confidence in the central government in Chişinău.
-The Gagauzians were also worried about the implications for them if Moldova reunited with Romania, as seemed increasingly likely at the time.
+The Gagauz were also worried about the implications for them if Moldova reunited with Romania, as seemed increasingly likely at the time.
+In November 1989, the Gagauz ASSR within Moldova was declared.